LiveOIBench/LiveOIBench-Evaluation/README.md

 ```

 ⏳ **Note:**
-Reconstruction may take significant time and disk space.
+Reconstruction may take some time and disk space.
 Total test cases exceed **30 GB**.

 ---